Reflecting on Church #46: Good Preaching Isn’t Enough

 With our journey of visiting fifty-two churches over, I can reflect more on the complete experience.
 Today, I’ll add to my thoughts about Church #46.

-Although the minister won me over with his teaching, the first half of the service remains my primary memory of my time there.
+Although the minister won me over with his teaching, his good preaching, the first half of the service remains my primary memory of my time there.
 Everything they did was tired, mired in decades old practices.
-It might have been contemporary, even progressive, in 1980, but now it smacks of days gone by.
+It might have been contemporary, even progressive in 1980, but now it smacks of days gone by.

 It wasn’t that they started poorly or lacked focus.
 It was simply a matter of me not connecting with them, and more importantly, they didn’t help me connect with God.
-They also failed to offer me community.
-I left feeling empty and lonely.
+They failed to provide community.